-CHAPTER 3 Traffic and Equipment Management
+Traffic and Equipment Management

-Traffic and Equipment Management Branch
+RESPONSIBLE UNITDivision of PlanningTraffic and Equipment Management Branch

 - Update axle and monthly factors used in adjusting short-term counts from data collected at ATR and vehicle classification stations. - Update in-house databases to include any new stations or roadway alignment changes.
-Correct beginning and ending milepoints to better represent traffic generators. - Collect, process, and analyze continuously collected data.
+Correct beginning and ending mile points to better represent traffic generators. - Collect, process, and analyze continuously collected data.
 Submit a minimum of one-week, WIM data from permanent WIM stations to FHWA quarterly.
 Periodically calibrate WIM data collection equipment, as needed, in order to assure quality data. - Review proper operation and coverage of ATR stations.
-Install additional ATR stations as necessary. - Investigate and purchase new traffic data collection equipment to provide for safer, more efficient and more accurate methods of collection. - Certify, repair, and maintain approximately 800 traffic data recorders. - Inspect, repair, and maintain, where possible, approximately 585 vehicle sensor locations (~95 ATRs and ~490 semi-permanent) - Administer contracts and provide oversight of Contractor(s) for the repair and maintenance of ATR and semi-permanent vehicle sensor locations. - Track upcoming highway projects and produce plans, specifications, and construction cost estimates for new and replacement traffic sensor installations for submittal into construction and pavement rehabilitation contracts. - Provide construction oversight, when required, and perform final inspections of new and replacement traffic sensor installations. - Provide contract management and oversight of Consultant assisting with field data collection and other tasks.
-Process and provide quality assurance of the provided counts. - Provide traffic count technician training and support, as needed.
+Install additional ATR stations as necessary. - Investigate and purchase new traffic data collection equipment to provide for safer, and more efficient and accurate methods of collection. - Certify, repair, and maintain approximately 800 traffic data recorders. - Inspect, repair, and maintain, where possible, approximately 585 vehicle sensor locations (~95 ATRs and ~490 semi-permanent). - Administer contracts and provide oversight of Contractor(s) for the repair and maintenance of ATR and semi-permanent vehicle sensor locations. - Track upcoming highway projects and produce plans, specifications, and construction cost estimates for new and replacement traffic sensor installations for submittal into construction and pavement rehabilitation contracts. - Provide construction oversight, when required, and perform final inspections of new and replacement traffic sensor installations. - Provide contract management and oversight of Consultant assisting with field data collection and other tasks.
+Process and provide quality assurance of the provided counts. - Provide traffic count technician training and support, as needed. - Provide FHWA data on two ATRs every week, in a program initiated over the past year.